ELT Expert: Computer Lab References

 Setting up and Running CALL Labs by Vance Stevens gives an extensive list of weblinks for those interested in designing and running a CALL lab.
 This is a good starting point for designing a lab.
 Note that while some of the linked pages are current, others have not been updated for a number of years. http://www.geocities.com/vance_stevens/calllabs.htm

-Installing a Computer-based Language Lab by John de Szendeffy gives practical advice for starting out, including issues to consider. http://www.bu.edu/celop/mll/call/install.html
+Installing a Computer-based Language Lab by John de Szendeffy gives practical advice for starting out, including issues to consider.
+Though older than the other sites, this provides a good basis. http://www.bu.edu/celop/mll/call/install.html

 Computer Lab Layout Guidelines from Cornell University has practical suggestions for the amount of space needed and layout of a computer lab.
 This is very useful when looking at a space to decide if it is suitable for a lab and the number of stations it can support. http://www2.cit.cornell.edu/computer/instruct/classtech/labguide/labguide.html